cchitsiang/awesome-stars/topics.md

 - [NomicFoundation/hardhat](https://github.com/NomicFoundation/hardhat) - Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
 Get Solidity stack traces & console.log.
 - [trufflesuite/truffle](https://github.com/trufflesuite/truffle) - A tool for developing smart contracts.
 Crafted with the finest cacaos.
 - [diem/diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
+- [bagisto/bagisto](https://github.com/bagisto/bagisto) - An easy to use, free and open source laravel eCommerce platform to build your online shop in no time.
 - [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol
 - [SqueezerIO/squeezer](https://github.com/SqueezerIO/squeezer) - Squeezer Framework - Build serverless dApps
 - [bitpay/wallet](https://github.com/bitpay/wallet) - Bitpay Wallet (formerly Copay) is a secure Bitcoin and other crypto currencies wallet platform for both desktop and mobile devices.